NiklasEi/jekyll-exif-data/README.md

 {% endif %}
 ```

-If the exif tag exists, but there is no value saved for it "nil" is returned.
+If the exif tag exists, but there is no value saved for it "nil" is returned (as String!).